outware/storyboardcontroller/README.md

 We would love to see your contribution to this project!

-To do so, we have a couple of guidelines to make this process as painless as possible:
+Here are some steps to make this process as painless as possible:

 1. Fork this repository,
-1. Improve stuffs,
+1. Improve stuff,
-1. Run `carthage build --no-skip-current` and fix any issues that arises, and
+1. Run `carthage build --no-skip-current` and fix any issues that arise, and
 1. Submit a pull request!